Why Sugar Is the Problem

 Cantaloupe contains 8.2g total sugar per 100g, but as a whole fruit its sugars are bound within the cellular structure and are NOT classified as free sugars (WHO/SACN).
 The fibre and water content slow absorption.
 Moderate portions are compatible with a low-sugar approach, though it is sweeter than many fruits.

-Pears contain 9.7g total sugar per 100g, but their high fibre (3.1g) slows absorption effectively.
+Peaches contain 8.4g total sugar per 100g.
 As a whole fruit, these are intrinsic sugars, not free sugars (WHO/SACN).
+Their moderate fibre provides some buffering.

 These foods deliver rapid sugar hits with minimal nutritional redemption.